 For years, the recipe for this amazing rhubarb swirl dessert disappeared into a basket filled with recipes I had intended to try.
 What a sad mistake!

-Rhubarb is producing wildly now, and rhubarb aficionados have been hungrily awaiting the season.
+Rhubarb will soon be producing wildly, and rhubarb aficionados have hungrily awaited the season.
 When spring finally delivers a fresh crop, we can’t get enough!
-And, when a new recipe comes along, we all do a little happy dance.
+And when a new recipe comes along, we all do a little happy dance.

 Once the rhubarb is tender, add a small box of strawberry or raspberry jello and stir it well while still warm.
 Then, put the mixture in the refrigerator to cool.
 (Lick the pan- I did!)

-If you put the mixture into a glass measuring cup with a lip, it will be a handy way to drizzle it quickly over the pudding mixture.
-The spoon contracts cold into the rhubarb and speeds up the cooling process.
+If you put the mixture into a glass measuring cup with a pouring spout, will be a handy way to drizzle the jello mixture quickly over the pudding mixture.
+The spoon contracts cold and speeds up the cooling process.
 I stirred it a few times until it was chilled and syrupy.

 While that cools, make the crust.
 It works great to do it all in your food processor!
 Break up the crackers a bit, then pulse until they become crumbs.
 Add the sugar and the butter and pulse again, scraping down the sides a couple of times until everything looks like coarse brown sugar.

 Of course, if you don’t have a food processor, you can put the crumbs in a zip lock bag and crush them with a rolling pin the way we did forever!